ShivamXD6/Optimize-Windows/README.md

 > Drivers should be placed in their respective subfolders with `.inf` files included. `.exe` driver files are not supported.

 ### 3. Installing Windows via Ventoy
+> [!TIP]
+> Don't connect to internet or lan cable while installing.

 1. Now Restart into Boot Selection Menu (By Pressing F12, F9, or ESC Repeatedly).
 2. Select your USB Drive.
 3. If it Says "Verification Failed: (0x1A) Security Violation" Then, Follow this, or Simply Disable secure boot from BIOS:-